|

-Is There a Good Canadian Axe? – Here Are Your Options
+Is There a Good Canadian Axe?

-The Garant axes are a good value work axe, better than your average hardware store axe like Yardworks or Husky.
+The Garant axes are a good value work axe, better than your average hardware store axe, like Yardworks or Husky.
 But they don’t come very sharp, or with a sheath, and the handles come thick and varnished.

 Note: Garant axes come with a red-painted head.
 On my well-worn Chainsaw axe, the paint is basically gone from work, and cleaning off rust with sandpaper (don’t store your axe in the trunk over winter).

-Garant axe heads are classic but need sharpening
+Garant axe heads are effective but dull

 Tip: Don’t store the axe in the blade cover once you start using it, the rubber can trap moisture against the steel and build up rust